ecrl/ecabc/README.md

 The fitness function that is passed must take a tuple of **(value_type, (value_min, value_max))**, with the value types allowed either being a type **float** or a type **int**.
 The value_type should be passed in as a string.
 The user may define whether they would like the fitness cost to be minimized or maximized.
 The user may also decide whether they would like visual feeback by turning print statements either one or off.

 All scores will be saved in a file that you can specify in the constructor argument.
-The file name will default to **scores.txt** and will hold the information of each iterations best fitness score and values.
+The file name will default to **settings.json** and will hold the information of each iterations best fitness score and values.

 # Installation